 There are various methods of performance appraisal of employees classified as modern methods and traditional methods.
-It all depends on the nature and type of the organisation decides what method of performance appraisal system is adopted and some methods of performance appraisal of employees may not be suitable for some sort of organisation.
-One of the most used traditional method of performance appraisal system is confidential report writing which is especially administered in the formal of organisations and governmental institutions like judiciary in order to prepare a report on performance of its employees by their superiors for submitting to the controlling authority which will take corrective actions and measures on under-performing employees and rewarding best performance.
+It all depends on the nature and type of the organization decides what method of performance appraisal system is adopted and some methods of performance appraisal of employees may not be suitable for some sort of organization.
+One of the most used traditional method of performance appraisal system is confidential report writing which is especially administered in the formal of organizations and governmental institutions like judiciary in order to prepare a report on performance of its employees by their superiors for submitting to the controlling authority which will take corrective actions and measures on under-performing employees and rewarding best performance.

 Career Planning & career development

 The Concept and idea for Career planning has been developed partly as a result of the desire of many employees to grow in their jobs and to advance in their career.
-Career planning activities include assessing an individual employee’s potential for growth and advancement in the organisation.
-Career planning is the process of establishing personal career objectives by employees and acting in a manner intended to fulfill their career objectives.
+Career planning activities include assessing an individual employee’s potential for growth and advancement in the organization.
+Career planning is the process of establishing personal career objectives by employees and acting in a manner intended to fulfil their career objectives.
 HR managers should help employees in knowing their strengths and core competence for placing them in suitable job, guide employees what skills and knowledge should be acquired for attaining higher positions, planning for suitable training in order to polish employees existing skill set and providing good work-life-balance to make right balance between career and personal life, after all, every one work for their personal and happy life.

 Career development is a perennial HR function which is to identify the individual needs, abilities, goals, organization’s job demands, job rewards and then matching their abilities with job demands and rewards through well designed career development program.
 From the employees point of view, career development is the lifelong process of learning, updating skills and knowledge to match current and future job requirements and to be prepared to occupy higher job positions in an organisation.